Wagenknecht711/Probability-detector/README.md

 # Probability-detector

-useful for macroscale which-way experiments.
+Useful for macroscale which-way experiments.
+The path with the greatest delay is the concomitant selection for the script.